-- 6.24 Policy SP17 requires on-site provision with the balance of the Affordable housing requirement commuted off-site.
-There are a couple of exceptions which include the following: - on-site Affordable housing will not normally be required from blocks of flats in Burton if it could only be provided in a mixed tenure block. - 6.25 Affordable housing commuted off-site in accordance with this document shall be at the rate of £40,000 per Affordable Housing dwelling (pro-rata).
-The evidence for the rate can be found in Appendix 1. - 6.26 The commuted sum in lieu of Affordable Housing is payable in four equal instalments prior to occupation of more than 20%, 40%, 60% and 80% of all qualifying market housing.
-Please see worked examples in the appendices demonstrating application of the policy. - 6.27 The Council will spend commuted sums on measures to address housing need within the Borough, for example by funding repairs to existing housing so that the occupants no longer need Affordable housing, construction of Affordable housing, or purchase of existing homes for Affordable housing.
+- 7.32 Policy SP17 requires on-site provision with the balance of the Affordable housing requirement commuted off-site.
+There are exceptions which include the following: - on-site Affordable housing will not normally be required from blocks of flats in Burton if it could only be provided in a mixed tenure block. - 7.33 Affordable housing commuted off-site in accordance with this document shall be at the rate of £40,000 per Affordable Housing dwelling (pro-rata).
+This is as agreed by the inspector during the examination of the 2012 2031 ESBC Local Plan.
+Details of this calculation can be found here: East Staffordshire Local Plan and CIL Viability Study 2014 and ESBC Examination Document Library - 7.34 The commuted sum in lieu of Affordable Housing is payable in four equal instalments prior to occupation of more than 20%, 40%, 60% and 80% of all qualifying market housing.
+Please see worked examples in the appendix demonstrating application of the policy. - 7.35 The Council will spend commuted sums on measures to address housing need within the Borough, for example by funding repairs to existing housing so that the occupants no longer need Affordable housing, construction of Affordable housing, or purchase of existing homes for Affordable housing.